TimVincii/Crossbow-Enchants/README.md

 Crossbow Enchants is a customizable server or client sided mod, that enhances the crossbow experience by enabling bow exclusive enchantments on the crossbow.
 It currently supports Fabric and Quilt.

-In addition to that, the mod also supports making Infinity and Mending compatible on crossbows and bows, as well as making Piercing and Multishot compatible on crossbows.
+In addition to that, Crossbow Enchants also supports making Infinity and Mending compatible on crossbows and bows, as well as making Piercing and Multishot compatible on crossbows, and making Looting compatible on both bows and crossbows.

-Although this mod was initially made to work on the server side exclusively, it works perfectly fine on singleplayer too.
+Although Crossbow Enchants was initially made to work on the server side exclusively, it works perfectly fine on singleplayer too.
 If you plan on running this mod on the server side, the players do **not** need to have it installed on the client side.

 ## Commands